KQM-git/TCL/characters/geo/ningguang.md

 **Notes**
 * When **Starshatter** is cast, gems from **Jade Screen** will use the stats that were snapshotted when the **Jade Screen** was initially cast.
 * As long as Ningguang is within the maximum construct range from the **Jade Screen**, casting **Starshatter** will allow the **Jade Screen** to fire the additional gems, even if she teleports away.
+* The gems created by a shattered **Jade Screen** suffer heavily from the autotargeting system, causing them to move in patterns that usually result to 1 - 2 gems missing their targets.
+These gems usually hit the ground instead.

 {% endtab %}
 {% endtabs %}